jacoblovatt/jacoblovatt/README.md

-IT Professional with interests in Security, Machine Learning and AI, Programming, Databases, Cryptography etc.
+IT Professional with interests in System Architecture, Cloud Infrastructure, Networking, Security, Machine Learning and AI, Programming, Databases, Cryptography etc.